m-murray52/PyDAP/README.md

 ## What does PyDAP do?

 PyDAP applies computer vision methods to images of phosphorescent scintillation material, exposed to x-rays, in order to extract the area and dimensions of the exposed region of material.
-After extraction of this information it then applies a mask to the original image which displayes the area nad dimensions of the beam.
+After extraction of this information it then applies a mask to the original image which displays the area and dimensions of the beam.
 Note that there is an almost 1:1 correlation between x-ray beam area and the area of phosphorescing scintillation material.

 ## Who is PyDAP for?